Systematic Equities Monthly Comments - March 2026

 RAM European Market Neutral Equity

-The RAM (Lux) Systematic Funds –European Market Neutral Equity fund (Class-I EUR net of fee*) delivered a positive month in February, returning +1.8% and bringing year-to-date performance to +1.9%.
+The RAM (Lux) Systematic Funds – European Market Neutral Equity fund (Class-I EUR net of fee*) returned -0.42% net in March, while European markets were down almost 8%, bringing year-to-date performance to +1.45%.

 *Note: I EUR share class currently registered in LU, AT, CH, DE, ES, FR, UK, IT, NL, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.